Sonny Fai: Representative career

 Fai made representative teams from a young age, first making the New Zealand under-16s in 2003.
 Fai made the Junior Kiwis in 2004 and New Zealand 'A' in 2007.

 Disappearance

-Fai went missing at around 7 pm on 4 January 2009, after being caught in a rip current while trying to save his brother and four cousins when they got into difficulty at Te Henga (Bethells Beach), Auckland.
+Fai went missing at around 7 pm on 4 January 2009, after being caught in a rip current after saving his brother and four cousins when they got into difficulty at Te Henga (Bethells Beach), Auckland.
 Despite extensive searches his body was never found, and on 13 August 2009 Chief coroner Neil McLean announced in the Auckland District Court that he drowned.

 Legacy

 The New Zealand Warriors, in honour of Fai, kept his name on the playing roster for the 2009 season, in accordance with their team motto "Keeping the Faith".
 The Warriors wore black armbands for their opening NRL match of the 2009 season, as well as jerseys embroidered with Fai's signature and official team number in honour of him.

 The Warriors dedicated their Round Five home match to Fai's memory.
 The match was played on 5 April 2009 and the Warriors were defeated by the South Sydney Rabbitohs, 22–16.